Ben Vanderkolk (Chair) - Ministerial Appointment

 Leonie Hapeta - Council Appointment

 Leonie Hapeta is a Palmerston North City Councillor with strong networks across the local business community.
-Leonie and her husband and sister own and operate Hotel Coachman, which is a 72 bed hotel.
-Prior to that Leonie spent about a decade at Massey University in a series of project planning and change management roles.
+Leonie and her husband own and operate the Aberdeen Restaurant on Broadway.
+Prior to that Leonie and Brendan owned and operated Hotel Coachman.
+Leonie spent about a decade at Massey University in a series of project planning and change management roles.
 Leonie also is a JP and commits some of her time to local charity organisations.
-Leonie has a Masters qualification in Human Resources.
+Leonie has a Masters qualification in Human Resources and dispute resolution.

 Verne Atmore - Council Appointment